 Association for Nutrition

-A Bachelors Honours degree with 2:2 or equivalent in a required subject.
-If English is not your first language you'll need IELTS 6.5 (Academic) or above.
+For 2019 entry: A Bachelors Honours degree with 2:2 in a required subject.
+If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 6.0 in each component of writing, speaking, listening and reading.
 For more information check out our full entry requirements.